Skip to main content

 • Are there caveats or limitations in the research on Spirulina?

-• Does Spirulina help reduce blood pressure?
+• Does Spirulina help with reducing body weight?

-• Does Spirulina help with weight loss?
+• Does Spirulina help with reducing blood pressure?

 • Spirulina